jpulse-net/jpulse-framework/docs/dev/work-items.md

 - objective: let users know where they are on a big site
 - brainstorming:
   docs/dev/working/W-068-W-069-W-070-view-create-responsive-nav
+- prerequisites:
+  - W-069, v0.9.2: view: create site navigation pulldown and hamburger menu
 - example:
   - Home > Admin > Site Configuration
 - currently solved manually in /admin/ and /hello-*/ site demos
   - good user experience, but a manual process that can result in inconsistencies
+  - remove once automated breadcrumbs are in place
-- all parents shold be links for quick access
+- all parents should be links for quick access
 - should parents have on hover pulldowns to show siblings for quick navigation?
+  - overkill because site nav pulldown exists (W-069)
-- automatic breadcrumb based on page hierarchy?
+- automatic breadcrumb based on appConfig.view.navigation structure and current URL
-  - or defined in configuration?
-- i18n?
-- desktop vs mobile
+- desktop vs mobile?
+- deliverables:
+  - tbd

 ### W-076: model: create redis caching infrastrucure
 - status: 🕑 PENDING